Does Medicare Cover Forteo?

 Your out-of-pocket cost for Forteo under Medicare varies based on what stage of coverage you are in:

 • Deductible stage.
 Before you have paid your deductible, you will typically pay the full price for Forteo.
 If the cost of one dose is more than your deductible, Medicare Part D is likely to pay for a portion of the overage.
+The maximum deductible in 2024 is $545, although some plans may have a deductible that is lower than that amount.

 • Post-donut hole (catastrophic coverage).
-When your total drug spending exceeds the upper limit of the donut hole, your Medicare Part D plan will usually pay for most of the cost of Forteo.
-You will usually have to pay a copay or coinsurance.
-In 2021, the catastrophic coverage begins at $6,550.
+When your total drug spending exceeds the upper limit of the donut hole, your Medicare Part D plan will cover the full cost of Forteo for the remainder of the year.
+In 2024, the catastrophic coverage begins at $8,000.
 Because Forteo is an expensive drug, you will likely reach the catastrophic coverage stage quickly.

 How Do I Know if Forteo Is Covered by My Medicare Drug Plan?